solita/solita.github.com/_posts/2018-07-27-jq-traversals.md

  several, within a bigger data structure.
 Traversals are composable and you can do both inspection and updates through them.
 tags:
- - functional programming
+ - Functional programming
- - composability
+ - Composability
- - traversal
+ - Traversal
  - JSON
- - command line
+ - Command line
  - Linux
- - lens
+ - Lens
  - Haskell
 ---